-That fourth-ranked Auburn team led, 6-0 with less than two minutes in the game.
-Hodson then led a drive and threw an 11-yard touchdown pass on fourth down to Eddie Fuller which caused Tiger Stadium to explode with excitement.
+That fourth-ranked Auburn team led 6-0 with less than two minutes in the game.
+Hodson then led a drive and threw an 11-yard, game-winning touchdown pass on fourth down to Eddie Fuller which caused Tiger Stadium to explode with excitement.
 The crowd’s reaction was so powerful, a seismograph registered an earthquake, giving the game its nickname, The Earthquake Game.

-Maybe a good reason for Hodson’s lack of recognition now is his failure to continue his success in the National Football League.
+Maybe a good reason for Hodson’s lack of recognition now was his failure to continue his success in the National Football League.

 Tommy Hodson Patriots

-After being drafted by the New England Patriots in the third round of the 1990 NFL Draft, Hodson never really dominated like he did in Baton Rouge.
+After being drafted by the New England Patriots in the third round of the 1990 NFL Draft, Hodson never really dominated like he did on Saturday nights in Baton Rouge.
 He played for New England for three seasons before stops with the Miami Dolphins, Dallas Cowboys, and New Orleans Saints